Arrival and departure

 - The Chain of Office is worn to engagements that the Mayor attends.

-- The Consort and the Deputy Mayor have a Badge of Office.
+- The Mayoress and the Deputy Mayor have a Badge of Office.

 - The Robe is worn mainly at civic events hosted by the Mayor such as Armistice Day and Mayor’s at Home.
 The Robe may also be worn for some engagements.